 Compiled by an international group of experts, this volume covers the history, present status, and projected future trends of environmental contamination by highly toxic synthetic organic chemicals used in industry, agriculture, and consumer products all over the world.
 The book provides information that will help students, researchers, legislators, and state and federal agencies, to understand the environmental and biological behavior of these chemicals and to facilitate and development of strategies and practices aimed at protecting the global environment for future generations.

-Loganathan, as senior editor and contributing author of this book, appreciates the MSU Committee on Institutional Studies and Research (CISR) for awarding him the 2010-2011 Presidential Fellowship for support in preparing this book for publication.
+Loganathan, as senior editor and contributing author of this book, appreciates the Murray State Committee on Institutional Studies and Research (CISR) for awarding him the 2010-2011 Presidential Fellowship for support in preparing this book for publication.

 9/1/2011 - New BIO/WSI Faculty Member

 WSI is pleased to announce the arrival of Dr. Paul Gagnon, a BIO/WSI joint faculty member, who joined Murray State this fall.
 Dr. Gagnon earned his Ph.D. from Louisiana State University with postdoctoral experience at LSU and the University of Florida.
 Much of his research focuses on the effects of both natural and human disturbances on wetland and terrestrial plants.
 Paul served as a Peace Corps Volunteer in Togo, West Africa, and did his master's thesis from the Yale School of Forestry and Environmental Studies in a coastal mangrove reserve in Ecuador.
 This and other experience with international development work make Paul well suited for Murray State's growing Sustainability Program.